Updated: January 2017

 Depending on the number of employees you have, federal and state employment discrimination laws may apply to your business.
 Common private-sector employee complaints filed with the U.S. Equal Employment Opportunity Commission include charges of retaliation (for participating in a discrimination investigation), as well as discrimination based on race, disability or sex.

 Small business owners may want to consider the possibility of a claim related to employment practices, and should know what kind of insurance may help cover these claims.

-As a business owner, of course, it's important that you make sure to follow all the legal guidelines surrounding employment practices.
-But, buying a business insurance policy with employment practices liability (EPL) coverage is also a smart way to protect yourself financially in case of unforeseen circumstances.
+As a business owner, it's important that you make sure to follow all the legal guidelines surrounding employment practices.
+But, purchasing employment practices liability insurance (EPLI) is also a smart way to help protect yourself financially in case of unforeseen circumstances.

-- Wrongful terminations
+- Wrongful termination

 Employment practices liability insurance does not protect you or your business against intentional or dishonest acts.
 IRMI also notes the coverage typically does not include claims of bodily injury or property damage — those types of claims would usually fall under your business' general liability coverage.

 According to the American Bar Association, EPLI typically helps protects your business against claims made by: employees, former employees and employment candidates.
 Coverage may also extend to lawsuits brought by: